pnnl/QuGCM/ADAPT-GCIM/README.md

 conda activate gcimtest
 ```

-Or, more specifically, you can use Python 3.10 or 3.11, and install the following packages.
+Or, more specifically, you can use Python 3.10 to 3.12, and install the following packages.

 ```text
 qiskit==0.45.0